adp12/CourseProject/README.md

 # Method
 *This section goes into detail about the method used to compile web results and extract sentiments and serves as a how to guide for using this code base*

+*In addtion there are two diagrams of both the entire model as well as a more focused diagram of the document to relevant sub-document process in the [img](./img/) subdirectory*
 ***

 ### Setup